NebulaVRF/vrf-core/README.md

    - `public_key` — the proof of validity (BLS pubkey)
 5. Others verify the output using `verify_proof()`.

+> **Note:** The current implementation is stateless and derives the private key from the seed for each request. **When deployed as a smart contract or oracle, NebulaVRF will use a persistent private key for compatibility with industry standards (e.g., Chainlink, Polkadot, Ethereum 2.0).**

 ---

 ## Types and Output Formats